opencast/matterhorn/docs/scripts/3rd_party/README.txt

 the following newly installed operating systems:

 - 32-bit Linux
-  CentOS 5.5, Red Hat Enterprise Linux Server 5.5, Ubuntu 10.04.x
+  CentOS 5.5-6.0, Red Hat Enterprise Linux Server 5.5-6.0, Ubuntu 10.04-11.10

 - 64-bit Linux
-  CentOS 5.5, Red Hat Enterprise Linux Server 5.5, Ubuntu 10.04.x
+  CentOS 5.5-6.0, Red Hat Enterprise Linux Server 5.5-6.0, Ubuntu 10.04-11.10

-- Mac OS X Snow Leopard 10.6.* with Xcode 3.2.*
+- Mac OS X
+  Snow Leopard 10.6.* with Xcode 3.2.*
+  Snow Lion 10.7.* with Xcode 4.1.*

+Operating systems should be installed for a developer/development, wherever possible.

 All necessary prerequisites are downloaded and installed automatically, except for the following utilities, which should